NUCLEAR SAFETY ISSUES

 -

-5/8 inch, thin-walled canisters are scratched and gouged when lowered into storage
+5/8" thin-walled metal canisters were scratched and gouged when lowered into storage

 -